Enterprise quickstart This quickstart walks you through the essentials: logging in via SSO, setting up Warp, and running your first agent. You can complete this in under 10 minutes. ## Step 1: Log in via SSO 1. Go to [app.warp.dev/login](https://app.warp.dev/login). 2. Click **Continue with SSO**. 3

 - Optionally, run

-/initto manually trigger indexing or re-indexing after significant code changes. - Once indexed, Oz agents understand your code structure, patterns, and conventions.
+/initto manually trigger indexing or re-indexing after significant code changes. - Once indexed, agents understand your code structure, patterns, and conventions.

-Run your first Oz agent locally
+Run your first agent locally

 Explain the architecture of this projectOz reads your codebase, understands its structure, and responds with a context-aware explanation.